Industry News

 2. Pay subs only for the work they've done

 Subs sometimes try to jump the gun, requesting payment for work they still need to complete.
-Check all the details on the payment request, and keep open communication with field teams, so you're sure of what's completed before paying the bill
+Check all the details on the payment request, and keep open communication with field teams, so you're sure of what's completed before paying the bill.

 3. Make a contingency plan

 Plan what will happen if you're out of cash when a big project expense comes up.
-Even with the best plans in place, this can happen.
-Whether it's liquidating an asset, using credit, or taking cash out of your personal funds, you should have a plan in place for what to do to salvage your ongoing project.
+Even with the best cash flow plans in place, this can happen.
+Whether it's liquidating an asset, using credit, or taking cash out of your personal funds, you should have a plan in place for what to do to salvage your ongoing construction project.

-Best practices to avoid payment delays
+Best practices to avoid delayed payment

 By sending complete, detailed, and timely invoices, making it easy for clients to pay you, and protecting your cash flow, you can do your part to avoid payment delays in your construction business.